napol-n/WriteUp/HackTheBox/YARA & SIGMA FOR SOC ANALYSTS.md

-# Lab: YARA String Analysis & Rule Customization
+# Lab:  Developing YARA Rules

 #Perform string analysis on the "DirectX.dll" sample that resides in the "/home/htb-student/Samples/YARASigma" directory of this section's target.
 Then, study the "apt_apt17_mal_sep17_1.yar" YARA rule that resides in the "/home/htb-student/Rules/yara" directory and replace "X.dll" with the correct DLL name to ensure the rule will identify "DirectX.dll".
 Enter the correct DLL name as your answer.
 Answer format: _.dll